shairkhan2/Pipe-Firestarter-Storage-Node/README.md

 ## Using the Management Site

-Open http://YOUR_VPS_IP:3001 and use the cards on the page:
+vps Open http://YOUR_VPS_IP:3001 and use the cards on the page: own pc open `http://localhost:3001` and use the cards on the page
 ### Swap SOL → PIPE
 - Enter the amount and click Swap.
 - Need Devnet SOL?
 Use the official Solana Faucet: [Solana Faucet](https://faucet.solana.com/).